Introduction to Log File Analysis

 Log files are essential for monitoring and troubleshooting applications, systems, and networks.
 They contain valuable information about events, errors, and performance metrics.
 However, as log files grow in size, it becomes challenging to analyze them manually.
 One common task is retrieving the last N lines from a log file, which can help identify recent issues or patterns.

-command is a powerful tool for displaying the last part of a file.
+The tail command is a powerful tool for displaying the last part of a file.
 It is specifically designed for log file analysis and provides several options to customize its behavior.
-The basic syntax for retrieving the last N lines from a log file using tail
+The basic syntax for retrieving the last N lines from a log file using tail is:

 tail -n N filename